zgavin1/GoodMOOCs/README.md

 A MOOC is a Massive Open Online Course, an industry that has exploded over the past few years to bring the highest quality educational opportunities to your home computer.
 Anyone can register for any course, which are often taught by faculty from prestigious universities around the world, other times from industry professionals.

 #### This App
 My app "GoodMOOCs" is inspired by Goodreads, in both its purpose and design.
-I substituted the content with courses, but include nearly every feature, such as suggestions based on course rating, suggestions based on similarity courses, and a search for specifics courses.
+I substituted the content with courses, but include nearly every feature, such as suggestions based on course rating, suggestions based on course subjects, and a search for specific courses.

 ### Features